 2008 The camps are renamed “Brainy Camps” and a new camp is developed for children with the high-functioning autism spectrum disorder.
 The Brainy Camps population remains steady due to the lack of facility availability, accessibility and space.
 Brainy Camps develops a goal to either build or find a permanent campsite that will serve the needs of its campers.

 2009 Brainy Camps establishes a partnership with Massanetta Springs Conference and Camp Center and moves its campsite to Massanetta Springs in Harrisonburg, Virginia.Brainy Camps is established as an independent non-profit organization and becomes a subsidiary of Children’s National Medical Center.

 2010 Brainy Camps expands to serve children with diabetes and those with pacemakers and ICDs.
 Brainy Camps hires its first full time employee.

 2011 Brainy Camps expands again to include camps for children with congenital heart disorders, cerebral palsy, Down syndrome and those at risk for childhood obesity.
 Enrollment reaches more than 260 campers and 120 staff, with campers coming from 26 states, China and Costa Rica.

-Brainy Camps census reaches 300 campers and 150 volunteers.
-Once again, it is time to find a new campsite that will accomodate Brainy Camps expansion and needs.
+2012 Brainy Camps census reaches 300 campers and 150 volunteers.
+Once again, it is time to find a new campsite that will accommodate Brainy Camps expansion and needs.

-Brainy Camps moves to a new campsite in High View, WV.
+2013 Brainy Camps moves to a new campsite in High View, WV.
 New family camps are added for childhood obesity and diabetes.
-An adult camp is started for those with NF who are 21 years and older.
+A retreat for Transitional Youth was held at Trinity Washington University in Washington, DC.